cartesiancs/vessel/README.md

 The compiled binary, named 'server', will be located in the target/release directory.

 > To run the server executable, you must have a .env file in the same directory (target/release).

+## Troubleshooting

+> A more detailed troubleshooting guide will be available soon.

 ## Roadmap